skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Week4.md

 * During the planning phase, assigning ownership and accountability to an experienced team to deliver, monitor, and control the process
 * During the execution phase, learning from mistakes and adapting to new or improved knowledge

+## Uncover job opportunities
+### Understand your target role
+To understand everything from minimum must-have requirements to skills that might help you stand out from the crowd, you can begin by researching and analyzing job descriptions across different organizations.

+### Analyze job listings
+___Pull up ten job descriptions for your target role___ Make sure the roles you select come from different companies, share similar titles, and are roles you would actually apply for.
+In each job description, you should be able to identify a section listing requirements for the role.

+___Combine all the job requirements___ Create a new Google document and copy over all the required responsibilities from all ten job descriptions.

+___Order requirements based on appearance frequency___ Certain requirements will likely appear in multiple descriptions.
+The more commonly they appear, the more likely it is that they’re essential for the role.
+Put the most frequently appearing requirements at the top of your list.
+For example, a requirement that appears in all ten descriptions would go at the very top.

+After completing these steps, you should have a clearer picture of which requirements are most common and important for the role.
+You may also have questions:

+___Why do requirements differ across job descriptions?___
+One of the most common reasons for this has to do with overly general job titles, or job titles that don’t necessarily communicate the specific scope of a given role at a particular company.
+For example, a program manager at one company might be focused on customer management, while at another company, the emphasis might be on project management.
+A Data Analyst might primarily use SQL at one company and Python at another.
+Because of these differences, it’s important to look beyond job titles.
+This is why we recommend the process outlined above—to help ensure you’re targeting the exact roles that are right for you—and that you understand the requirements for those exact roles.

+___Why are some requirements higher on my list than I thought they would be, while others I expected to see barely show up at all?___
+If you’re surprised by your results, you may need to spend more time learning what the role really entails, as you may have some preconceptions about the role that require adjusting.
+You might also need to do additional research to ensure you’re targeting the right roles in your job search.

+___How do I know if I’m really right for my target role?___
+It’s perfectly normal to experience self-doubt at this stage of the process.
+Remember, this is a new career for you.
+You’re not expected to know everything about the role, and it’s likely that your existing skills and experience won’t line up perfectly.
+The more you learn about the role, the better you’ll understand what’s required for success, and the more you’ll know about how to prepare yourself for that success.